rob-myers/rob-myers.github.io/README.md

 ## TODO

-- redo navigation e.g. interactive level building via graph
 - cleanup demo-1 worker
+- redo navigation i.e. new component where can specify filled rectangles and inset borders are computed and shown
-- store as branch `first-2-demos`.
+- store as branch `redo-navigation`.

 - implement tab completion
 - implement `jq` using jq-web